Post-Operative Exercise: Knowing When to Get Moving and When to Wait

 - Play it cool for 48 hours.
 Whether you’re getting some heavy-duty liposuction or you’re only in for a brow-lift, take it easy for a couple of days.

 - Ease into it.
 No matter how good you think you feel, start slow.
 As you reacquaint yourself with your favorite routines, you can start ramping up your efforts.

 - Listen to your body.
-Exercise might make you huff and puff or even “feel the burn,” but it should never be painful.
-If you feel acute pain or discomfort, particularly on or around the surgical site, then stop.
+Exercise might make you huff and puff or even “feel the burn,” but it should never be outright painful.
+If you feel acute pain or discomfort, particularly on or around the surgical site, stop your workout immediately.

 - Listen to your doctor.
 Every surgery is unique, and people heal at different rates.
 Your doctor can offer exercise tips that are specific to your procedure and body type.